Interstate 70 in Maryland: Early freeway plans for Baltimore

 Nine plans for a Baltimore city freeway system were put together by Baltimore city planners between 1942 and 1957.
 The most influential of these plans was portrayed in the Smith Report of 1945, which heavily influenced future proposals, including the proposal that would be included in the General Location of National System of Interstate Highways, also known as the Yellow Book, in 1955.
-None of the plans gained traction due to either decision makers figuring the freeways were not needed or opposition to the east–west freeway passing straight through the central business district or immediately to the north of the central business district.
+None of the plans gained traction due to either decision makers figuring the freeways were not needed or opposition to the east–west freeway passing straight through the central business district (CBD) or immediately to the north of the CBD.
 For instance, a 1957 proposal had the east–west freeway following Biddle Street through the northern part of Downtown Baltimore.

-However, by the late 1950s, Baltimore was starting to suffer from the flight of its commercial and industrial concerns and residents to the suburbs in response to the easy access provided by the developing Baltimore Beltway.
+By the late 1950s, however, Baltimore was starting to suffer from the flight of its commercial and industrial concerns and residents to the suburbs in response to the easy access provided by the developing Baltimore Beltway.
 In response to the new sense of urgency, the head of Baltimore's Department of Planning, Philip Darling, put together a 1960 report titled A Study for an East–West Expressway.
-Darling proposed I-70N pass through Gwynns Falls/Leakin Park and the Rosemont neighborhood and head east between Franklin Street and Mulberry Street.
-The East–West Expressway would turn south near Pine Street and turn east again to follow an elevated highway just south of Pratt Street, between the central business district and the Inner Harbor.
+Darling proposed I-70N pass through Gwynns Falls/Leakin Park and the Rosemont neighborhood and head east between Franklin and Mulberry streets.
+The East–West Expressway would turn south near Pine Street and turn east again to follow an elevated highway just south of Pratt Street, between the CBD and Inner Harbor.
 At the east end of the Inner Harbor, at approximately the modern intersection of President Street and Eastern Avenue, I-70N would reach its terminus at a four-way interchange with I-83 (Jones Falls Expressway) and I-95 (Southwestern Expressway).
 I-95 would cross the Inner Harbor on a 50 ft bridge immediately to the southwest of the interchange.